brotatotes/bht-automation/bht gen 3/Mark/Chapter 12/Mark 12 14 bht.md

 # Mark 12:14 Commentary Help Text

 ## BHT:
-The Pharisees and Herodians were trying to trap Jesus with a cunning question.
-They praised His integrity and accused Him, saying He did not care about anyone's opinion and taught God's truth faithfully.
-They then asked if it was lawful to pay tribute to Caesar.
-This sharp question aimed to force Jesus into a straightforward answer, but He saw through their flattery and recognized their hidden agenda.
-He understood they sought to engage Him in a deceptive conversation, hoping to corner Him into making a definitive statement on tribute payment.
+The Pharisees and Herodians sought to trap Jesus by asking Him whether it was lawful to give tribute to Caesar or not.
+Their question aimed to elicit a definitive response from Him.
+Mark emphasizes the unique nature of this inquiry, which showcased the Pharisees and Herodians' attempt to corner Jesus.
+Acknowledging Jesus's truthfulness and impartiality, they hoped to manipulate His answer.
+However, Jesus, committed to teaching the way of God in truth, responded with wisdom, revealing their ulterior motives.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. 14.]
 Must we give, or must we not give? the originality of the report is shewn by these words.
 They wish to drive our Lord to an absolute affirmation or negation.

 ### Jamieson-Fausset-Brown:
-1. "we know that thou art true, and carest for no man; for thou regardest not the person of men, but teachest the way of God in truth"
+1. "we know that thou art true, and carest for no man; for thou regardest not the person of men, but teachest the way of God in truth."
-2. "By such flattery—though they
- 	said only the truth—they hoped to throw Him off His guard."
-3. "Is it lawful to give tribute to Cæsar, or not?"
+2. "Is it lawful to give tribute to Cæsar, or not?"
+3. "It was the civil poll tax paid by all enrolled in the 'census.'"

 ### Marvin Vincent:
 1. Tribute.
 See on Matthew 22:19.